Cbyrne290-HUB/geowizard-quiz/README.md

 * **script.js**
 <img width="1715" height="636" alt="Screenshot 2025-12-31 at 03 54 03" src="https://github.com/user-attachments/assets/21ca883f-a3f0-42ef-bfe9-070b07a34a76" />

+### Unfixed Bugs
+At the time of submission, there are no known bugs remaining in the project.
+All features (username validation, question shuffling, score tracking, and sound toggles) have been tested and are functioning as intended.

 ### Lighthouse Report
 I have tested my site on performance, accessibility, SEO and best practices on both mobile and laptop. on mobile I scored a (96) on performance and I scored a (100) on accessibility, SEO and best practices.
 I scored all (100's) on the laptops performace, accessibility, SEO and best practices.
 Overall this is nearly a perfect score on both mobile on laptop even with the room for improvement.